-repeated at intervals may turn into continuous noise over distance, and lower frequency sounds travel further in the deep ocean than higher frequency ones (Dekeling et al., 2014).
+acute or chronic (Dekeling et al., 2014) and noise can be of short duration (e.g. impulsive sounds such as explosions or seismic surveys) or long lasting (e.g. continuous such as shipping and dredging) (Commission Decision 2010/477/EU).
+Impulsive sounds which are repeated at intervals may turn into continuous noise over distance, and lower frequency sounds travel further in the deep ocean than higher frequency ones (Dekeling et al., 2014).

 In the past few decades, the threat posed by anthropogenic underwater noise, including its general challenge to ocean sustainability and the ocean's ability to provide marine ecosystem services, has garnered increasing attention and concern.
 The recognition of the impacts of underwater noise on population and species, and the indirect impacts (e.g., food security), has led to the development of a number of guidelines and standards aimed at monitoring noise pollution.
-This effort, both on a regional and global scale, has resulted in the adoption of regulatory and mitigation measures (e.g., environmental impact assessments).
+This effort, both on a regional and global scale, has resulted in the adoption of regulatory and mitigation measures (e.g., environmental impact assessments- EIAs).
 Indeed, the United Nations General Assembly has frequently made note of the potentially significant adverse impact of underwater noise on marine resources and has "expressed concern over the potential social, economic and environmental impacts of anthropogenic underwater noise due to the growth of ocean-related human activities, which has resulted in increased sound in many parts of the ocean" (A/RES/75/239, operative para.
-282).4 It is also worth recalling that the nineteenth meeting of the UN Open-ended Informal Consultative Process on the Oceans and the Law of the Sea (ICP-19) dedicated its entire meeting to the issue of anthropogenic underwater noise in 2018, discussing the sources and impacts of underwater noise as well as its transboundary nature and potential mitigation and management approaches.
+282).4 The nineteenth meeting of the UN Open-ended Informal Consultative Process on the Oceans and the Law of the Sea (ICP-19) dedicated its entire meeting to the issue of anthropogenic underwater noise in 2018, discussing the sources and impacts of underwater noise as well as its transboundary nature and potential mitigation and management approaches.
 Delegates also recognised the socioeconomic impacts of human-generated noise activities, including on the tourism and transport sectors.5